langvt/STM32_Calender_clock/README.md

 - RFID Module
 - STM32 Microcontroller
 - Servo Motor
+- led
+- LCD 20x4 module
-- SDCard Module
+- Button(3 pieces)
-- SPI Communication
+- I2C Communication

 ### Features:
-- RFID ID validation for access control.
-- Secure storage and retrieval of RFID IDs on an SDCard.
-- Utilization of PWM with STM32 for precise servo motor control.
+- Utilization of PWM with STM32 for precise servo sg90 control.
-- Detailed SPI communication between components....
+- Detailed I2c communication between components
+- DS3231 module to count real-time (seconds, minutes, hours, day of the week, date, month, year), measure temperature, set alarm mode to control servo and led
+- Buttons are used to adjust the time settings and enter the time adjustment mode in both the regular time setting mode and the alarm time setting mode.
+There are three buttons: one button to increase the time settings, one button to decrease the time settings, and one button to enter and exit the adjustment mode.
+- LCD to display information such as seconds, minutes, hours, day of the week, date, month, year, temperature, and other information.

 25/2